-You must submit this problem set via upload to the dropbox on the course's website.
+You must submit this problem set via email to psets@computerscience1.org.

 The World of Devious Hackers.
 (25 points each.)

 The following questions are designed to allow you an opportunity to synthesize material from Lectures 8 and 9 with that from previous lectures.
 It is without hesitation that we admit that these questions are meant to challenge you.
 However, rest assured that for none of these questions is there a single, correct answer; there are many intelligent answers possible for each.